What Is The Date of Record of Dividends?

 Suppose a company decides to give its shareholders the dividends for which it has to go through various steps.

-- The first and foremost step is to formally declare to issue a dividend.
-This decision is taken by the Board of Directors.
+- The first and foremost step is to formally declare a dividend.
+The Board of Directors takes this decision.

-It is very much important because of its relationship with another important factor- the ex-dividend date.
+It is important because of its relationship with another essential factor- the ex-dividend dateEx-dividend DateAn ex-dividend date is one of the four important dividend dates, usually set one business day before the record date.
+It is a deadline; shareholders need to buy the stocks before this date to become eligible for the upcoming dividend payout.
+It is also called the ex-date..
 It must be kept in mind that on and after the ex-dividend date, the stockholder or shareholder will not receive any dividend as the seller is entitled to it.

-The ex-dividend date is the date which is set exactly two business days before the record date.
-This system exists because of the T+3 system of settlement presently in use in North America as per which stock trades settle three business days after the transaction is carried out.
+The ex-dividend date is the date that is set precisely two business days before the record date.
+This system exists because of the T+3 system of settlement presently in use in North America, per which stock trades settle three business days after the transaction is carried out.

-So if an investor decides to buy a stock two business days before its record date then his trade would only get settled the day after the record date.
-Then the investor will not be a shareholder of record for receiving dividend or distribution.
+So if an investor decides to buy a stock two business days before its record date, his trade would only get settled the day after the record date.
+Then the investor will not be a shareholder of record for receiving dividends or distribution.

 Date of Record for Dividends Video

-This has been a guide to what is Date of Record for Dividends.
-Here we discuss its meaning along with record date examples.
-We also discuss key differences between Record date vs ex-dividend date.
+This has been a guide to what is Date of Record for dividends.
+Here, we explain the concept along with examples to clarify the concept.
 You may have a look at these articles below to learn more about accounting –